anithri/dotty/README.md

 * ruby (tested on 1.9.2) and rubygems
 * git (the git executable must be in your $PATH)

-Note: I had graphviz installed via brew, which has a 'dotty' executable.
-I fixed this by doing "mv /usr/local/bin/dotty{,.graphviz}"
+    $ dotty       (or dottie if you have graphviz installed which has a dotty executable)

-    $ dotty

     Tasks:
       dotty add <name> <git repo url>             # Add existing dotty git repository